mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Jammer
 - Defense: Firewall + Attack

 Jammer IC is an expert fencer who toys with you rather than killing you outright.
 In cybercombat, when Jammer IC hits, the target’s Attack attribute is reduced by 1 per net effect.
-No actions using the Attack rating can be performed when the Attack rating is 0.
+No actions using the Attack Rolls can be performed when the Attack Rolls is 0.
 Lost points are restored after leaving the host, at a rate of 1 point per minute.

 #### Killer
 - Defense: Host Rating + Firewall